-Mr Gatiti holds an MSc in Information Systems from Leeds Metropolitan University (West Yorkshire, UK) and a BLS (Hons) in Information & Library Studies from Loughborough University (Leicestershire, UK).
-He is currently pursuing a PhD at the University of Bolton (Greater Manchester, UK) where he is examining the relative effectiveness of ICTs in extracting, sharing and disseminating development knowledge.
-In addition, he is a professional manager with a Level Five (5) Diploma from the Chartered Management Institute (UK).
-He has also attended fellowship programs at the University of Alberta (Canada) and at the MortensonCenter for International Library Programs, University of Illinoisat Urbana-Champaign (USA).
+Peter holds a PhD from the University of Bolton (Greater Manchester, UK).
+He also holds an MSc in Information Systems from Leeds Metropolitan University (West Yorkshire, UK) and a BLS (Hons) in Information and Library Studies from Loughborough University (Leicestershire, UK).
+In addition, he is a Chartered Manager with a level 5 Diploma from the Chartered Management Institute (UK).
+Peter has attended fellowship and training programs at Harvard University (USA), the University of Illinois (USA), and the University of Alberta (Canada).

 As a peer reviewer for the Commission for University Education (CUE) in Kenya, he has great insight into quality assessment systems and is actively involved in teaching and research activities at Aga Khan University.